Charckle/Medusa/README.md

-# Medusa
+# Mesuda

 Medusa is a Windows system tray App launcher made with the infi.systray module, that for the moment, does not support GUI adding of new launchable apps (only with code).